 7 Ways to Prep Your Home for Holiday Guests

-From cleaning to cooking tons of food, entertaining for the holidays can seem like a daunting task, especially if guests are staying over.
-When you have a million things to do before guests arrive, decking the halls can sometimes make you want to deck a couple of other things too.
-Plan ahead to squash any chances of stress during the party, so you can kick back and relax with family and friends.
-Here are some tips for hosting guests this year holiday.
+From cleaning to cooking tons of food, holiday entertaining can seem daunting.
+When you have a million things to do before guests arrive, decking the halls may make you want to deck some other things too.
+Plan ahead with a few tips so you can kick back and relax come party time.

 1. A Good Old-Fashioned Makeover

-Before you get to all of the prep and planning, give the base of your home some TLC.
-Add some lighting both inside and out to make the space a little more inviting.
-Install new window treatments or swap out your existing ones to add a cozy, festive touch.
-Don't give the in-laws any possible ammo, and patch or cover up unsightly blemishes, scoffs or marks on the walls or floors.
+Before you get to the prep and planning, give your home some TLC.
+Add lighting both inside and out to make the space more inviting.
+Swap out your everyday window treatments to add a cozy, festive touch.
+Lastly, avoid any dreaded mother-in-law comments, and patch or cover up unsightly blemishes, scoffs or marks on the walls or floors.

 2. It's Time to Festify

 Nothing kicks off a holiday party like the right décor.
-Dress up the front door and yard with decorations and lights to get even the scroogiest family members into the spirit from the get-go.
-Bring decorative elements inside with candles, pillows and other holiday classics.
+Dress up the front door and yard with decorations and lights to get even the scroogiest family members into the spirit.
+Add candles, pillows and other holiday classics to cheer up the inside.
 Focus on high-traffic areas like the kitchen, living room, dining room and bathrooms.

 3. Room Service Optional

-For anyone spending the night, be sure to update the guest room (or wherever they'll be sleeping) with homey touches for a 5-star review.
-Provide fresh bed linens and towels (or swap them out for ones more in tune with the holiday,) and add a couple conveniences that'd make you feel at home.
-Consider a power strip, extra travel-sized toiletries or even a mini fridge stocked with cold drinks.
+For any overnighters, update the guest room (or wherever they'll be sleeping) with homey touches for a 5-star review.
+Provide fresh bed linens and towels, and add a couple conveniences that'd make you feel at home.
+Consider a power strip, extra travel-sized toiletries or even a mini fridge stocked with bottled water.

 shop all bedding & bath